AvolitesLtd/TitanManual/docs/cue-lists/editing-cue-lists.md

 ### Tracking View display options

-Using the window appearance menu button <Keys.Context>Cog</Keys.Context> you can change the following display options for the Tracking View:
+Using the window appearance menu button <Keys.ContextKey>Cog</Keys.ContextKey> you can change the following display options for the Tracking View:

-- <Keys.Context>Column Size</Keys.Context> can be set to Small, Normal, Large, Super Size.
+- <Keys.ContextKey>Column Size</Keys.ContextKey> can be set to Small, Normal, Large, Super Size.
-- <Keys.Context>Window Scroll</Keys.Context> can be set to automatically scroll on the <Keys.Context>Next Cue</Keys.Context>, or require <Keys.Context>Manual</Keys.Context> scrolling.
+- <Keys.ContextKey>Window Scroll</Keys.ContextKey> can be set to automatically scroll on the <Keys.ContextKey>Next Cue</Keys.ContextKey>, or require <Keys.ContextKey>Manual</Keys.ContextKey> scrolling.
-- <Keys.Context>Scroll offset from top</Keys.Context> sets how many past cues are visible above the current cue.
+- <Keys.ContextKey>Scroll offset from top</Keys.ContextKey> sets how many past cues are visible above the current cue.
-- <Keys.Context>Palettes</Keys.Context> sets how attributes display when a palette has been stored.
-You can choose <Keys.Context>Hidden</Keys.Context> (displays value only), <Keys.Context>Legend Only</Keys.Context> (shows the palette legend), or <Keys.Context>Legend and Value</Keys.Context> (shows legend, and also value if the column is wide enough).
+- <Keys.ContextKey>Palettes</Keys.ContextKey> sets how attributes display when a palette has been stored.
+You can choose <Keys.ContextKey>Hidden</Keys.ContextKey> (displays value only), <Keys.ContextKey>Legend Only</Keys.ContextKey> (shows the palette legend), or <Keys.ContextKey>Legend and Value</Keys.ContextKey> (shows legend, and also value if the column is wide enough).

 You can also show or hide various parts of the display to make more space in the window:
-- <Keys.Context>Attribute Filters</Keys.Context>
+- <Keys.ContextKey>Attribute Filters</Keys.ContextKey>
-- <Keys.Context>Selection Filters</Keys.Context>
+- <Keys.ContextKey>Selection Filters</Keys.ContextKey>
-- <Keys.Context>Fixture Filters</Keys.Context>
+- <Keys.ContextKey>Fixture Filters</Keys.ContextKey>
-- <Keys.Context>Tracking Column</Keys.Context>
+- <Keys.ContextKey>Tracking Column</Keys.ContextKey>
-- <Keys.Context>Legend Column</Keys.Context>
+- <Keys.ContextKey>Legend Column</Keys.ContextKey>
-- <Keys.Context>Fixture Legends</Keys.Context>
+- <Keys.ContextKey>Fixture Legends</Keys.ContextKey>
-- <Keys.Context>Scroll Bars</Keys.Context>
+- <Keys.ContextKey>Scroll Bars</Keys.ContextKey>

 In the Context menu for the Tracking View screen there are Sort and Filter options:
-- <Keys.Context>Attributes</Keys.Context> can be sorted in IPCGBES Bank Order or by Current Bank First where the selected attribute bank shows first, followed by the others.
+- <Keys.ContextKey>Attributes</Keys.ContextKey> can be sorted in IPCGBES Bank Order or by Current Bank First where the selected attribute bank shows first, followed by the others.
-- <Keys.Context>Window Scroll</Keys.Context> can be sorted by User Number, Last Selected and DMX Address.
+- <Keys.ContextKey>Window Scroll</Keys.ContextKey> can be sorted by User Number, Last Selected and DMX Address.
-- <Keys.Context>Columns</Keys.Context> can be sorted as Fixture then Attribute (each fixture listed with all its attributes) or Attribute then Fixture (same attributes listed together).
+- <Keys.ContextKey>Columns</Keys.ContextKey> can be sorted as Fixture then Attribute (each fixture listed with all its attributes) or Attribute then Fixture (same attributes listed together).

 For the Filter options
-- <Keys.Context>By Current Wheels</Keys.Context> links the Attribute filters to the currently selected attribute bank (also changing the attribute bank filter in the Tracking View window will change the attribute bank for the wheels when this option is enabled) .
+- <Keys.ContextKey>By Current Wheels</Keys.ContextKey> links the Attribute filters to the currently selected attribute bank (also changing the attribute bank filter in the Tracking View window will change the attribute bank for the wheels when this option is enabled) .
-- <Keys.Context>By Fixture Selection</Keys.Context> links the window to currently selected fixtures when enabled.
+- <Keys.ContextKey>By Fixture Selection</Keys.ContextKey> links the window to currently selected fixtures when enabled.

 ## Using Update to Change Tracked Cues